vrockai/pipeline-test/docs/content.md

 ---

-## Intestinal Flora Mediates Antiobesity Effect of Rutin in High-Fat-Diet Mice
+## Intestinal Flora Mediates Antiobesity Effect of Rutin in High-Fat-Diet Mice.
+ 26.05.2022, _X Yan, Y Zhai, W Zhou, Y Qiao, L Guan, H Liu, J Jiang, L Peng_

+Intestinal flora plays a critical role in the development of diet-induced obesity and related metabolic complications.
+Rutin is a natural flavonoid with potential prebiotic effects on regulating the intestinal flora composition that is beneficial for host health.
+Therefore, we hypothesized that rutin supplementation has beneficial effects on high-fat-diet (HFD)-induced obesity and metabolic disorder through the modulation of intestinal flora in mice.

 [Source](https://doi.org/10.1002/mnfr.202100948)

+10.1002/mnfr.202100948

 ---

-## Multi-Probiotics ameliorate Major depressive disorder and accompanying gastrointestinal syndromes via serotonergic system regulation
+## Multi-Probiotics ameliorate Major depressive disorder and accompanying gastrointestinal syndromes via serotonergic system regulation.
+ 26.05.2022, _P Tian, R Zou, L Wang, Y Chen, X Qian, J Zhao, H Zhang, L Qian, Q Wang, G Wang, W Chen_

+Major depressive disorder (MDD) is a leading global psychiatric disease.
+MDD is highly comorbid with gastrointestinal abnormalities, such as gut motility dysfunction.
+An effective strategy to manage depression and its accompanying gastrointestinal symptoms is warranted.

 [Source](https://doi.org/10.1016/j.jare.2022.05.003)

+10.1016/j.jare.2022.05.003

 ---